by George Weinstein

 About the Author

-George Weinstein is an author of numerous novels, including the Southern historical novel Hardscrabble Road and Southern mystery Aftermath—also published by SFK Press—and is Officer Emeritus of the Atlanta Writers Club (AWC).
+George Weinstein is the author of numerous novels, including the Southern historical novel Hardscrabble Road, the Southern mystery Aftermath, and the multicultural historical novel The Five Destinies of Carlos Moreno—all republished by SFK Press.
 His work has been published in the Atlanta press and in regional and national anthologies, including A Cup of Comfort for Writers.
-Since 2009, he has managed the AWC’s Atlanta Writers Conference, a twice-yearly opportunity for writers to meet with agents and editors, advance their writing ambitions, and occasionally make their dreams come true.
-You can contact George with book club invitations and speaking requests and read more about him and his written work at GeorgeWeinstein.com.
+You can contact George with book club invitations and speaking requests, and read more about him and his written work at GeorgeWeinstein.com.

 Our Southern Fried Guarantee: